 Port Washington is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 One downside of living in Port Washington is that it can take a long time to commute to work.
 In Port Washington, the average commute to work is 33.98 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

 Even though Port Washington is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 Port Washington is a very ethnically-diverse town.
 The people who call Port Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Washington residents report their race to be White, followed by Asian.
 Port Washington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.11% of the town’s residents.
-Important ancestries of people in Port Washington include Italian, Irish, German, Polish, and Russian.
+People of Hispanic or Latino origin account for 13.10% of the town’s residents.
+Important ancestries of people in Port Washington include Italian, Irish, German, Eastern European, and Polish.